Are you looking for a ritual officiant for the burial or memorial service of a Jewish loved one?

 We figure out what readings or liturgy are best to include, based on the conversations I have with immediate family members and friends.

-During the memorial service, I love to include one to three guests, who come up during the service and offer a few thoughts or memories about the loved one.
-We can also include and “open mic” situation, where we open up the floor to any of the guests present for some impromptu memory-sharing.
+During the memorial service, I love to include one to three guests who come up during the service and offer a few thoughts or memories about the loved one.
+We can also include an “open mic” of sorts, where we open up the floor to the guests for some impromptu memory-sharing.

 So how, exactly, does all of this happen?
 The process for funeral service planning is the following: